- Accommodation on double occupancy basis in three-star hotels by local standard.

 Trip Difficulty Level, Road, and Transport

 This journey is a motor vehicle-based tour with some optional hikes and anyone with average health can participate on this trip.
-The itinerary’s highest altitude is Youtongla pass (3,425m or 11,234 ft) where we have a brief stop.
+The itinerary’s highest altitude is Youtongla pass (3,425 m or 11,234 ft) where we have a brief stop.
 Our accommodations are in lower elevation where altitude sickness is not a concern.
-Some of hiking excursions are steep, but they are optional.
-Travel on a given day can include three to six hours of driving, sometimes on rough or damaged roads that are carved out of the hillside.
-If you are traveling during monsoon, there can be temporary washouts.
+Some of the hiking excursions are steep, but they are optional.
+There are some long days on the road, usually from three to six hours excluding the stops.
+The roads are narrow, and the condition deteriorates as we enter the eastern part of the country.

 We use Korean- or Japanese-made SUVs or minivans, or Japanese coaster buses, depending on the group size.
 Drivers are skilled and know Bhutan’s roadways.
 Drivers, unlike guides, may speak little or no English.
 Flat tires and mechanical breakdowns are possible in these conditions, but our drivers are capable of taking the situations under control.
 We will appreciate your cooperation and flexibility when something unexpected happens during the tour.

 Majority of Bhutanese hotels are small properties with 25 or 30 rooms; some are even smaller.
 They are built in the local architectural style and has traditional Bhutanese decor.
 You will have a private bathroom with running hot and cold water.
 There may be the disparity in the rooms; so travelers of the same group may get the different types.
 Toiletry supplies may be limited.
 Hotels in the towns may have internet and long distance calling available.
 Hotels indicated in the itinerary are our preferred properties, and they are subject to availability.

 Our guides are college educated locals, proficient in English and trained and licensed by local tourism authorities.
 Most importantly, they are friendly and committed to delivering the best services.

 International and internal airfares